This "Guest Commentary" appeared in Coin World in the Monday, December 9, 1996 issue, page 10.

 Note I did not say coin collecting is sterile.
 I recently bought two coins of the same denomination, design, legend, and general appearance.
 One cost $12 and the other $330.
 Assuming I am not crazy, there must be something in my mind that made the one so much more valuable than the other.

 In this case, both coins were minted in the fourth century by the emperor Constantine the Great, the first Christian emperor.
 Although coins of Constantine are extremely common and Christian signs are common on coins minted immediately after his reign, there are no overtly Christian coins minted during his reign and only a very few of his coins display even a tiny Christian symbol.
 My expensive coin has one of those symbols, a small but bold chi-rho monogram of Christ in the middle of the field between two soldiers and two standards.
-Because of this small symbols there is a great deal of difference in rarity between my two coins, but rarity does not make an ancient coin valuable in the absence of a significant connection to history.
+Because of this small symbol there is a great deal of difference in rarity between my two coins, but rarity does not make an ancient coin valuable in the absence of a significant connection to history.
 However the historical connection is strong; it is one of the very first Christian coins.

 How does my explanation of price differential compare to yours?
 My coin is worth contemplating because of what I know about history, religion, and ancient coins, not just because of what I know about price.
 A hobby of the mind is only as vital as the activities of the mind it provokes.